 Symptoms of Hairy Leukoplakia

-For those with hairy leukoplakia, white, fuzzy patches resembling ridges or folds on the side of the tongue can be observed which can be mistaken for oral thrush.
+For those with hairy Leukoplakia, white, fuzzy patches resembling ridges or folds on the tongue's side can be observed, which can be mistaken for oral thrush.

 What increases the risk of Leukoplakia?

 Risk factors for Leukoplakia include tobacco and long-term alcohol use.
 For hairy Leukoplakia, people with HIV/AIDS are more susceptible to develop hairy Leukoplakia.